scossu/lakesuperior/docs/fcrepo4_deltas.rst

 “Include” and “Omit” options for children
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-LAKEsuperior offers an additional ``Prefer`` header option to exclude
+Lakesuperior offers an additional ``Prefer`` header option to exclude
 all references to child resources (i.e. by removing all the
 ``ldp:contains`` triples) while leaving the other server-managed triples
 when retrieving a resource: